HTS Bioinf - Using the vcpipe staging environment

 Before deployment of the (final) tagged release, run a few quick tests to make sure that the release artifact is valid:

-- update the staging environment with release
+- update the staging environment with the new release

 - run